-The first service took place on December 18, 1865 and the church was consecrated by Bishop Medley of Fredericton on September 24, 1870.
+The inaugural service occurred on December 18, 1865, and Bishop Medley of Fredericton consecrated the church on September 24, 1870.

-Medley favoured the Neo Gothic style for New Brunswick because of the Ecclesiological movement of the 19th century.
-This reformist movement of the Anglican Church favoured a return to the Gothic architecture of the Middle Ages.
-The church is a typical example of Gothic revival vernacular and a testament to the popularity of this very ecclesiastic style throughout rural New Brunswick.
+Bishop Medley preferred the Neo-Gothic style for New Brunswick due to the 19th-century Ecclesiological movement, a reformist movement within the Anglican Church that advocated a return to Gothic architecture from the Middle Ages.
+The church exemplifies the Gothic revival vernacular and demonstrates the popularity of this ecclesiastical style throughout rural New Brunswick.

-The bell located in the bell turret of St. Lawrence Anglican Church comes from the S.S.
-Helena, a British vessel from the 18th century, and was later installed on an American vessel during the 19th century and even survived the civil war.
-It has been housed in the church’s bell turret since the early 1900s.
+The bell in St. Lawrence Anglican Church’s bell turret originated from the S.S.
+Helena, an 18th-century British vessel, and was later installed on an American vessel during the 19th century, surviving the Civil War.
+It has resided in the church’s bell turret since the early 1900s.

-The property also holds heritage value in the importance of its cemetery, which reveals that there was once an Anglophone presence in Bouctouche.
-For example, it is the burial place of Robert Douglass, a cultivated man who was a professor, surveyor and harbour master.
-He also donated the land on which the church is built.
+The property also holds heritage value due to its cemetery, which indicates that an Anglophone presence once existed in Bouctouche.
+For instance, the cemetery is the final resting place of Robert Douglass, an educated man who was a professor, surveyor, and harbor master.
+He also donated the land on which the church stands.

 Click on a thumbnail to see more pictures.

 This post has already been read 2332 times!